Payroll company’s unexpected closing leaves some in metro without their paychecks

 "I've never had anybody question their paycheck not being deposited or money being withdrawn illegally.
 As far as I'm concerned this was illegal," Greenwald said.

-Greenwald said he's been working with his employees to make this time of uncertainty a little smoother.
+Greenwald says he's been working with his employees to make this time of uncertainty a little smoother.

-"She went and got everybody QuikTrip cards, just so they could have some lunch or get some gas.
+"She went and got everybody quick trip cards, just so they could have some lunch or get some gas.
 When it happened again Friday, we did the same thing," Greenwald said.

-He said a majority of his employees have gotten things worked out with their banks.
+He says a majority of his employees have gotten things worked out with their banks.
 But for the others who haven't -- they continue to play the waiting game.

-The New York-based company, MyPayrollHR, is supposed to collect money from employers and deposit that money into a holding account overseen by Cachet Financial Services, according to the Times Union.
+The New York-based company, MyPayrollHR is is supposed to collect money from employers and deposit that money into a holding account overseen by Cachet Financial Services, according to the Times Union.
 Financial Business Group Holdings is Cachet's parent company.

-The report from the Times Union also said Cachet's attorney are putting the blame for the paycheck reversals on MyPayrollHR owner Michael Mann.
+The report from the Times Union also says Cachet's attorney are putting the blame for the paycheck reversals on MyPayrollHR owner, Michael Mann.

-New York Gov. Andrew Cuomo said in a press release that his state's finance department will investigate MyPayrollHR.
+New York Governor, Andrew Cuomo said in a press release that his state's finance department will investigate MyPayrollHr.